Grade Point Average

 Course Credit Grade Grade Hours Points Attempted Earned English 101 3 C+ (2.3 x 3) 6.9 History 143 5 B- (2.7 x 5) 13.5 Psychology 300 5 C (2.0 x 5) 10.0 Com 207 4 B (3.0 x 4) 12.0 Totals 17 42.4

-Students can designate the course as credit/no credit during registration or during the first seven (7) class days of the quarter.
+Students can designate the course as credit/no credit during registration by the end or the sixth week of instruction.
 Courses may not be repeated on a credit/no credit basis.

 Credits earned under the credit/no credit option are not included in computing grade point averages.
 The grade recorded on the student's transcript will be "CR" if the course grade is C- or above, if below C-, the entry will be "NC."